emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # UHD TV Settings
 Confirm whether your UHD TV supports the HDMI 2.0 specifications and can accept UHD (50P/60P 4:4:4 and 4:2:2) signals.
-The default setting of many UHD TVs may be configured for HD/FHD signals.
-You may need to change the HDMI UHD Color setting to 'On'.
+The default setting of many UHD TVs may be configured for HD/FHD signals with limited range of RGB (16-235).
+You may need to change the HDMI UHD Color setting to 'On' for the full range of RGB (0-255).

-Depending on your TV, the UHD HDMI port may make a difference.
-Double-check your user manual to confirm that you have plugged your NVIDIA Shield into a HDMI 2.0 port.
+Depending on your TV, the specific HDMI port may make a difference.
+Double-check your user manual to confirm that you have plugged your NVIDIA Shield into a HDMI 2.0 port supporting HDCP 2.2.

 # AV Receiver Settings